Dr James Alexander CameronAssociate Lecturer; Research Forum Administrative Assistant (communications) Tuesday - Thursday

 Dissertation: “The Fourteenth Century Choir Stalls of Lancaster Priory”

 Awards: Roger Jones Memorial Prize for Academic Excellence 2007/8 – £200 prize.

 Outstanding Academic Achievement Award 2008/9 – Awarded to top 30 performing graduands of the University. £1000 prize.

-- Autumn 2016, Associate lecturer, BA1 course on Westminster Abbey, Courtauld Institute of Art.
+- Autumn 2016, Associate lecturer, BA1 course on Westminster Abbey, The Courtauld Institute of Art.

-- Autumn 2015, MA methodology teaching assistant (two groups of MA students), Courtauld Institute
+- Autumn 2015, MA methodology teaching assistant (two groups of MA students), The Courtauld Institute of Art.

 - Four lunchtime talks in the Courtauld Gallery, 2013-4.

 - Summer school tour in the Courtauld Gallery, 2014.